Office of Financial Aid

 Undergraduate students who want to work on campus but do not qualify for the FWS program may be hired directly by specific departments.
 These positions are not administered by the Office of Student Financial Aid; students should contact specific departments directly regarding openings.

 The Federal Direct Loan Program provides low-interest loans to college students, directly from the U.S. Department of Education.
 Students may qualify with at least half-time enrollment.
 Loans are available for the student borrower and the parent borrower.
 Federal Direct Subsidized Student Loans are based on demonstrated need, but Federal Direct Unsubsidized Student Loans and PLUS loans for parents are available regardless of need.
 Information about grace periods and interest rates will be provided at the time the student receives his or her award notification.

-First-time student-loan borrowers of Federal Direct Loans and Federal Perkins Loans at the University of North Carolina School of the Arts are required to complete Entrance Counseling.
+First-time student-loan borrowers of Federal Direct Loans at the University of North Carolina School of the Arts are required to complete Entrance Counseling.

 Students who borrow under any of the loan programs offered at UNCSA are also required to complete Exit Counseling before leaving campus at the time of graduation or withdrawal from the institution.
 Any student who fails to complete Exit Counseling can expect to have a “hold” placed on his or her academic record, pending completion of this federal requirement.